Ph.D. Program Overview

 Academic advisor: The academic advisor is a BME primary faculty member who will guide the candidate on general academic requirements of their graduate studies including the approval of courses for registration.
 If the research mentor is a BME primary faculty, then he/she will also serve as an academic advisor.
 However, if the research mentor is not a BME primary faculty member, an academic advisor from BME will be assigned to the candidate (or may be chosen by the candidate).

 Examining committee: The examining committee is a group of faculty members formed specifically to guide and evaluate the candidate on the comprehensive exam and dissertation defense.
 The graduate student should form the Ph.D. examining committee in consultation with his/her research mentor (who will chair the examining committee).
-It should consist of at least five faculty members and satisfy the following:
+It should consist of at least four faculty members and satisfy the following:

 • At least two committee members should be BME primary faculty members; and